ArcaneEngineer/ECS-tutorials/part2.md

 For now, the bullets don't do anything, but what is worth noticing is that no bullets appear onscreen _until_ they are fired by the tanks.
 This is due to the `isActive`-based selectiveness of our drawing function.

+The final code can be found on [github](https://github.com/ArcaneEngineer/ECS-tutorials).

 ## Conclusion

 This has been our first look at how an ECS can do selective processing on complex components, in both game / simulation logic as well as in rendering logic.
 Hopefully you begin to see how much entity _composition_ can do, vs. the enormously more restrictive and fragile OOP approaches that some programmers use to do entity management.